squidfunk/mkdocs-material/docs/getting-started.md

 ## Usage

-In order to enable the Material theme just add one of the following lines to your `mkdocs.yml`.
+In order to enable the theme just add one of the following lines to your project's `mkdocs.yml`.
 If you installed Material using pip:

 ``` yaml
 theme: 'material'